Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 As you can see the data contains 5 columns, and one of them is the target label: The target label is equal to $$1$$ whenever the tweet is about a disaster, and is equal to $$0$$ otherwise.
 We already see that in some columns that there are some NaN values that we will have to take care during the cleaning phase of the data.
-By runnig the following line we can make sure that the NaN values are only in the columns 'keyword' and 'location'.
+To make sure that the NaN values are only in the columns 'keyword' and 'location' we can simply count all of the NaNs for each column, and we get the following.

  | Feature | number of NaN |
  |:--------|:-------------:|
  | id      |     0         |